Dosage form: injection, solution

 Carefully consider the potential benefits and risks of Ketorolac Tromethamine and other treatment options before deciding to use Ketorolac Tromethamine.
 Use the lowest effective dose for the shortest duration consistent with individual patient treatment goals.
 In adults, the combined duration of use of IV or IM dosing of Ketorolac Tromethamine and oral Ketorolac Tromethamine is not to exceed 5 days.
 In adults, the use of oral Ketorolac Tromethamine is only indicated as continuation therapy to IV or IM dosing of Ketorolac Tromethamine.
 See package insert for Ketorolac Tromethamine tablets for transition from IV or IM dosing of Ketorolac Tromethamine (single- or multiple-dose) to multiple-dose oral Ketorolac Tromethamine.

-Oral formulation should not be given as an initial dose
+Note: Oral formulation should not be given as an initial dose.

 Total duration of treatment in adult patients: the combined duration of use of IV or IM dosing of Ketorolac Tromethamine and oral Ketorolac Tromethamine is not to exceed 5 days.